K1DBO/slice-master-6000/README.md

 Configurer dialog.
 See the N1MM Logger+ documentation for more information.

+The HRD TCP TX Listener can be enable to allow programs like HRD Logbook to follow and control the TX slice.
+Following the TX slice for digimode operation doesnt work well because of the lack of DAX audio coordination.
+For HRD TCP listener suport of digimodes, take a look at the options under the Launch tab.

 The Mixer section of the settings tab lets you control the visibilty of the master volume control and the headphone volume control.
 Note that when operating with "REMOTE" selected in SmartSDR, the master